Roger Q. Mills: 1891 speakership candidacy

 Mills was known to have aspirations to be speaker after the retirement of John G. Carlisle.
 In late 1891, with the House returning to Democratic control, the Texas representative put himself in the running against Representative Charles Crisp from Georgia.
 Before the caucus met, Mills had 120 votes pledged to him, and if all of them had kept their word, he would have won, but only 105 did so on the final, thirtieth, ballot, against Crisp's 119.
 The reason, apparently, was that Mills refused to make deals.

 Some two dozen members wanted a guarantee of specific committee assignments in return for their support, but Mills would have none of it.
 Reportedly, Representative William Springer of Illinois, who was also contending to be speaker, offered to drop out if Mills would appoint him chair of Ways and Means and was told gruffly to put his offer in writing.
 As a result, the night before the caucus voted, Springer withdrew on Crisp's behalf, and Crisp made him chairman of Ways and Means, subsequently.
 To Representative Tom Johnson of Cleveland, one of Mills's most earnest backers, the Texas representative's conduct looked like political insanity.
 "I wish you wouldn't be a fool," he burst out; "give me two chairmanships and ask me no questions and I will elect you on the next ballot."
 He got only a shake of the head in reply.

-Mills's problems, however, were deeper than his failure as a horse-trader.
-For one thing, his irascibility and the regularity with which he lost his temper made many of his party friends worry that he lacked the self-control necessary to be speaker.
+The regularity with which Mills lost his temper made many of his party friends worry that he lacked the self-control necessary to be speaker.
 The party's job would be hard enough without what one newspaper called Mills's "tempestuous style."
 His selection would have signaled that the Democratic Party's main agenda would be lowering the tariff drastically.
 Crisp was much less associated with tariff reform than with the coinage of free silver, which, to most Southern Democrats, was the top issue by late 1891.
 Among the Silver Democrats, it did not help Mills to have former President Cleveland's backing or, among those favoring the presidential nomination of Cleveland's rival, Senator David Bennett Hill of New York, that Hill threw his weight behind Crisp's candidacy, too.

 Mills took badly to his rejection, issuing a letter that was quickly made public that the Democratic Party had been hurt more than he by his rejection as well as threatening that "a large element that has been voting with us [would] abandon us" in the coming election unless those who had defeated him were met with rebuke by their party.